Part 3: Engaging in the Trainings of Bodhicitta

 Harsh words disturb the minds of others And cause deterioration in a 's conduct.
 Therefore give up harsh words Which are unpleasant to others -- This is the practice of bodhisattvas.

 Tokme Zangpo identifies two effects of .
-First, it disturbs the minds of others -- it creates pain in the person who hears it.
+First, it disturbs the minds of others -- it creates pain in the person who hears it, sometimes pain that lasts far longer than the speaker intended or even realizes.
+A single cruel sentence spoken in anger can live in someone's memory for decades.
 Second, it causes deterioration in the 's own conduct -- it coarsens your mind, weakens your compassion, and moves you further from the person you aspire to be.
+Every harsh word makes the next one easier.

 The instruction is simply to give up harsh words -- those which are "unpleasant to others."
 This does not mean that a can never speak firmly or deliver difficult truths.
-There is a difference between honest speech delivered with compassion and delivered with the intent to wound.
-The same message can be communicated gently or brutally, and the chooses gentleness.
+There is a world of difference between honest speech delivered with compassion and delivered with the intent to wound.
+The same message can be communicated gently or brutally, and the chooses gentleness -- not because gentleness is weak, but because it is more effective and causes less harm.

 In practice, this means pausing before speaking when you feel anger, frustration, or contempt.
 It means choosing words carefully, being aware of your tone, and considering how your speech will land in the mind of the listener.
 It means that even when you need to set a boundary or correct a mistake, you do so with respect for the dignity of the other person.